 Interlibrary Loan is the process by which a library patron can request a book or audio book from another library in the event that Hillsboro Public Library does not own the title.

 To request materials we ask you fill out an interlibrary loan request form upstairs at the circulation desk.

 Interlibrary Loan Code and Cost

 According to the ILLINET 2015 Interlibrary Loan Code [23 ILAC 3030.
 Exhibit A, pg.
 80] "It is not allowable for either the requesting library or supplying library to charge (the patron) for ILLINET resource sharing transactions of returnable items."
 In other words, interlibrary loan is free to all Hillsboro Public Library patron members.

 Please give us 1-2 days to process your request and plan 7-14 days to receive your materials.
 Call to renew your materials.

 IMPORANT!
 We will call you when your materials arrive and give you one reminder call thereafter.
-If your materials are not picked up within a period of two weeks, we may send back the materials so other patrons from the supplying or lending library can check-out the materials.
+If your materials are not picked up within a period of one week, we may send back the materials so other patrons from the supplying or lending library can check-out the materials.
 You will have to re-request the materials in this event.